ismoilovdevml/devops-tools/Ansible/docker/README.md

 # 💻 Supported Linux Operating Systems
+This playbook supports the following Linux distributions:
 * 🐧 **Debian:** 11,12
 * 🐧 **Ubuntu:** 20.04,22.04
 * 🐧 **RHEL:** 7,8
 * 🐧 **Fedora:** 39,40

 # ✅ Tested Operating Systems
+The playbook has been tested on the following OS versions:
 * ✅**Debian:** 11,12
 * ✅**Ubuntu:** 20.04,22.04
 * ✅**RHEL:** 7,8